m-ramm/SportsReports/Documentation/Project Plan/team, roles and responsibilites.md

 - Messenger
 - Emails

-We are Majorly using slack for communication between team Members, but for convinience we are using messenger.
+We are Majorly using slack for communication between team Members, but for convenience we are using messenger.
 The team also sometimes communicates and shares files using email.

 Roles and Responsibilites:

-The roles have not been fixed yet:
+Roles:
-1. Antony Loose: Stats widget
+1. Antony Loose: Full Stack Developer
-2. Eric Chen: CSS
+2. Eric Chen: Full Stack Developer
-3. Max Ramm: League Table
+3. Max Ramm: Full Stack Developer
-4. Mursal Ashraf: App Navigation (tab bar etc.) CSS
+4. Mursal Ashraf: Full Stack Developer
-5. Suryadeep Singh: Live match widget
+5. Suryadeep Singh: Full Stack Developer

 Responsibilites of a Team member:
 1. Working and cooperating along with team members